-- Mental health conditions (for example, anxiety, depression, eating disorders)
+- mental health conditions (for example, anxiety, depression, eating disorders), and

 - Screening and support to obtain confirmed diagnoses (if not previously diagnosed).